Best Oregon Photography Locations

 Coos Bay King Tides

-The king tides occur when the Earth, Moon and Sun are aligned at perigee and perihelion, resulting in the largest tidal range seen over the course of a year.
+The king tides occur in Oregon in winter when the Earth, Moon and Sun are aligned at perigee and perihelion, resulting in the largest tidal range seen over the course of a year.

 Along the Oregon coast this can occur during the winter months, and typically January and February are the most active months to plan your waves watching experience.